-Northside is an independent Christian school, founded in 1975, providing academic training for Kindergarten (ages 2-5), Elementary (grades 1-5), Middle School (grades 6-8) and High School (grades 9-12).
+Northside is an independent Christian school, founded in 1975, providing academic training for Pre-Kindergarten (ages 1-5), Elementary (grades K5-5), Middle School (grades 6-8) and High School (grades 9-12).
 The school enrolls over 315 students from over 60 area churches.
-The Educational Administrator is a member of the Northside Baptist Church leadership staff.
-Three area supervisors, an Academic Dean, and an Administrative Assistant serve the school student body, staff, and faculty.
+The School Administrator is a member of the Northside Baptist Church leadership staff.
+Three area supervisors, an Academic Dean, and a school office staff serve the school student body, faculty, and staff.
 The school is an integral ministry of Northside Baptist Church.

 Northside holds accreditation from SCACS (state-level: South Carolina Association of Christian Schools, Cognia (regional Advanced Education) and NACSAA (national: North American Christian Schools Accrediting Association).
 Teachers are also certified by SCACS or by the South Carolina State Department of Education.

 90- 100 A ║Reporting: Quarterly, semester, annual (online averages daily)